Nearly 70% killed in Israel’s war on Gaza are women and children: United Nations

 The data showed that a “high number of babies and young children, women, older persons, and families killed together in residential buildings”, said the report.

-The continuation of the attacks demonstrated “an apparent indifference to the death of civilians and the impact of the means and methods of warfare selected” and warned that “widespread or systematic” attacks on civilians could amount to “crimes against humanity”, said the report.
+The continuation of the attacks demonstrated “an apparent indifference to the death of civilians and the impact of the means and methods of warfare selected” and a “widespread or systematic” attacks on civilians could amount to “crimes against humanity”, said the report.

 It added: “And if committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, they may also constitute genocide.”